google/mesop/docs/api/config.md

 and there is no session affinity.
 In addition, the amount of RAM must be carefully specified per instance in accordance with the expected user traffic and state size.

-The safest option for using the `memory` backend is to use a single a process with a good amount of RAM.
+The safest option for using the `memory` backend is to use a single process with a good amount of RAM.
 Python is not the most memory efficient, especially when saving data structures such as dicts.